Ceiley History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Ceiley include Cely, Ceeley, Celey, Ceely, Ceiley, Seely, Seeley and others.

 Early Notables of the Ceiley family (pre 1700)

 Another 50 words (4 lines of text) are included under the topic Early Ceiley Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ceiley family to Ireland
+Migration of the Ceiley family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Robert Seely, who arrived in Massachusetts in 1630 with the Winthrop Fleet; William Seely, who came to Barbados in 1635; John Seely, who came to Virginia in 1654.